vk-cs/docs-public/docs/en/computing/iaas/faq/faq.md

 <summary>Is it possible to create a disk snapshot?</summary>

-Creating a disk snapshot is available from [VK Cloud personal account or OpenStack CLI](../service-management/volumes#disk_snapshots).
+Creating a disk snapshot is available from [VK Cloud management console or OpenStack CLI](../service-management/volumes#disk_snapshots).
 The created snapshot will be stored until the disk itself is deleted.

 </details>